mermaid-js/mermaid/docs/n00b-gettingStarted.md

 # A Mermaid User-Guide for Beginners

-Creating diagrams and charts using mermaid code is simple. mermaid allows you to dynamically code and modify diagrams. when called, mermaid renders code definitions into a diagram in SVG format.
+Creating diagrams and charts using mermaid code is simple.

 >The live editor is enough for most general uses of mermaid
 ## Absolute beginners are recommended to view the Video [Tutorials](./Tutorials.md) on the Live Editor, to gain a better understanding of mermaid.